-If you’re not sure what your Threshold Running Pace or Heart Rate Max is, you can find out below.
+If you’re not sure what your Threshold Running Pace or Threshold Heart Rate is, you can find out below.

 In this blog we’ve talked about using measures like Threshold Running Pace, Max Heart Rate and FTP.
 What if you don’t know yours?
 Well, you can do a few basic tests to find out.
 They are simply measures of fitness that can help you create a pacing strategy:

-- Test Your Bike Functional Threshold Power (via My Pro Coach Blog)
+- Test Your Bike Functional Threshold Power and Threshold Heart Rate (via My Pro Coach Blog)

-- Test Your Threshold Running Pace (via My Pro Coach Blog)
+- Test Your Threshold Running Pace and Threshold Heart Rate (via My Pro Coach Blog)